These installation instructions should work for most users, who do

 not need custom configurations for their systems.
 If you want to

-Install NEST via the PPA repository.
+Ubuntu users can install NEST via the PPA repository.

 Add the PPA repository for NEST and update apt:

 sudo apt-get install nest

 Debian users can install NEST via the Ubuntu PPA repository.

 sudo apt install devscripts build-essential software-properties-common dpkg-dev

 sudo add-apt-repository --enable-source ppa:nest-simulator/nest

 Disable the binary package in the repository file created under